New Jersey Divorce Lawyers

 Over time, family circumstances can change as such that the original parenting time arrangement no longer suits the child’s needs or parents’ abilities.
 This may be due to a change in parents’ work responsibilities, the child’s activity schedule, failure of one parent to abide by the previous order, or a change of residence.
 If this is the case, either parent is entitled to request a modification of the parenting time agreement.
 In some cases, a parent may request a change on behalf of the child who wishes to spend more time with one parent.
 Because parenting time can affect child support payments, modification requests are usually decided on at the same time.

 New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
 Help Draft, Review, and Enforce Parenting Plans

 New Jersey child custody lawyers at Lyons & Associates understand that every family is unique.
 Our experienced and compassionate family law attorneys are committed to serving your child’s best interests while respecting your rights as a parent.
 For answers to questions about child custody in New Jersey, or for help creating or modifying a parenting agreement, schedule a consultation by calling 908-575-9777 or submit an online contact form.
-Our offices are located in Somerville, New Jersey, where we serve clients throughout the state, including those in Somerville, Bridgewater, Somerset, Basking Ridge, and Mendham, as well as those in Somerset County, Morris County, and Union County.
+Our offices are located in Somerville, New Jersey and we serve clients throughout New Jersey including Basking Ridge, Bedminster, Bridgewater, Mendham, South Plainfield, and Woodbridge including Morris County, Somerset County and Union County.